Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-qQJTAvtzB-8.md

+---
+title: "Q&A: Will there be more options for aesthetics regarding things like house building?"
+date: "2020-11-24"
+layout: transcript
+topics:
+    - "features/possible-features/decor"
+    - "features/buildings"
+---
 # [November 24th, 2020 Livestream](../2020-11-24.md)
 ## Q&A: Will there be more options for aesthetics regarding things like house building?
 https://www.youtube.com/watch?v=qQJTAvtzB-8